 Facebook Spaces – VR Feature

 Head of Social VR, Racheal Franklin took the stage to introduce Facebook’s First Social VR App, Spaces.
-Her commencing words at the Facebook Annual Event were “VR is a naturally social platform, and we’re building it with people at the center”.
-Spaces allows user to interact virtually with connected people on Facebook.
-Using Spaces, you can connect with upto 3 people to watch 360 videos together, hold a virtual game night or show off new home to family and friends.
+Her commencing words at the Facebook Annual Event were “VR is a naturally social platform, and we’re building it with people at the centre”.
+Spaces allows a user to interact virtually with connected people on Facebook.
+Using Spaces, you can connect with up to 3 people to watch 360 videos together, hold a virtual game night or show off new home to family and friends.

 Messenger Platform 2.0 – With Spotify and Apple Music Integration

 FaceBook VP of Messaging product closed the keynote event.
 He revised all the four updates since the release of Messenger and how every update helps people to get more involved with Facebook.
 For instance, Messenger bot helped many retailers to elevate their business sales rates and customer service.
 In a new update, both Spotify and Apple music will make a debut for a seamless transition between vividly followed apps.
 He also put forward his desire to “invest in discovery” to provide users with more comprehensive features.

 For more updates, stay tuned with BrainMobi.